munificent/craftinginterpreters/book/resolving-and-binding.md

 resolve syntactically invalid code.

-But we also need to skip the interpreter if there are resolution errors, so we add *another* check:
+But we also need to skip the interpreter if there are resolution errors, so we add *another* check.

 ^code resolution-error (1 before, 2 after)

 You could imagine doing lots of other analysis in here.
-For example, if we added `break` statements to Lox, we probably want to ensure they are only used inside loops.
+For example, if we added `break` statements to Lox, we would probably want to ensure they are only used inside loops.

 We could go farther and report warnings for code that isn't necessarily *wrong* but probably isn't useful.
 For example, many IDEs will warn if you have